-1. Part 5.
+- 1. Part 5.
 Applicant's Identification Information.
-You are responsible for verifying the identity of the applicant and noting in Part 4., Applicant's Identification Information, Item Numbers 1. - 2., the form of identification that the applicant presents to you and the identification number, if applicable.
+You are responsible for verifying the identity of the applicant and noting in Part 5., Applicant's Identification Information, Item Numbers 1.
+2., the form of identification that the applicant presents to you and the identification number, if applicable.
 You are also required to check the top of each page of Form I-693 to make sure the name and A-Number (if any) are correct.
 Finally, you must require the applicant to sign the Applicant's Certification in Part 2. in your presence.
-The applicant should not sign Part 2. until the medical examination is completed and all health-related follow-up requirements, if any, are met.
+The applicant should not sign Part 2. until the medical examination is completed and all health-related follow-up requirements, if any, are met. - 2.

-- 2. Part 5.
-Summary of Medical Examination.
-After the medical examination and any required follow-up, summarize the results in Part 5. - 3.
 Part 6.
+Summary of Overall Findings.
+After the medical examination and any required follow-up, summarize the results in Part 6. - 3.
+Part 7.
 Civil Surgeon's Contact Information, Certification, and Signature.
 You must sign the certification after the medical examination is complete.
 Fill out your identifying information in this part before referring an applicant for further tests or evaluation.
 Do not sign and date this part until the referral or follow-up evaluation (if required) is completed and the applicant is medically cleared.
 Your signature must be original.
-Stamped signatures or typewritten names are not acceptable.
+Stamped signatures or typewritten names are not acceptable (except for blanket-designated health department or military physicians as described below).